byomkesh99/cdk_hashicups/README.md

        * order specific folder under `~/cdk_hashicups/packages/iac/resources/` and
        * items for each order(s) as JSON file under order specific folder(s).

-9) Adding a new resource: Any developer needing to add a new order(resource) needs to create a folder named as order<x> with files(as items).
-To accomodate this, in the main.ts file, replace this
+9) Adding a new resource: Any developer needing to add a new order(resource) needs to create a folder named as order`<x>` with files(as items).
+Also in the main.ts file, replace this

        new MyStack(app, "stack", { resourcePath: ["order1","order2"]});